 The trends of lending have certainly changed over recent years.
 Once seen as an embarrassing last resort, Invoice Finance rapidly gained popularity and shed its stigma following the financial crisis.
-There’s been no sign of it slowing down as we’ve moved into a period of recovery and Invoice Finance is now more widely used and accepted than ever.
-More and more independent organisations have entered the rapidly expanding sector while the Invoice Finance divisions of long-established banks have gone from strength to strength, growing and changing to keep up with the demands of the marketplace.
+There’s been no sign of it slowing down as we’ve moved into a period of recovery and IF is now more widely used and accepted than ever.
+More and more independent organisations have entered the rapidly expanding sector while the IF divisions of long-established banks have gone from strength to strength, growing and changing to keep up with the demands of the marketplace.
 Use of Invoice Finance was up 12% year on year in Q3 2014 while traditional bank lending was down 21%.
 So how did we get here?

 After the recession, Invoice Finance presented a safe way of lending to businesses and the way it’s used has quickly changed – for many companies now it’s no longer primarily a stopgap measure to release capital in order to pay bills, but instead a way of enabling them to grow and reach wider markets.
 For many startups, for example, Invoice Finance will be a vital part of their expansion and development plans.